Aluminium Scaffold TowerAluminium Scaffold Tower

 Do I need a license to assemble scaffolding?

 It depends on jurisdiction and the fall-risk scenario.
-In Australia, scaffolding work involving a potential fall over 4m commonly falls into high-risk work licensing.
+In Australia, SafeWork NSW and other state regulators require a High Risk Work Licence (Class SB for basic modular scaffolds) if a person or object could fall more than 4 metres from the platform.
 In the U.S., OSHA uses competent-person and scaffold-specific construction controls instead of that same licence label.

-What is the difference between assembling scaffolding and scaffolding assembly?
+What is the difference between assembly of scaffolding, assembling scaffolding, assembly scaffolding, and scaffolding assembly?

-They refer to the exact same process.
-"Assembling scaffolding" focuses on the action, while "scaffolding assembly" refers to the entire procedure.
-Both require the same safety checks, foundation preparation, and structural bracing.
+They refer to the same process.
+"Assembly of scaffolding", "assembling scaffolding", and "assembly scaffolding" focus on the physical action, while "scaffolding assembly" refers to the procedure.
+All require the same safety checks, foundation preparation, and structural bracing.

 Why does the result ask for manual review?